Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

 var wrapper = this.refs.wrapper.getDOMNode();
 ```

-Now that we have that reference and we know how many pixels we need to move up we can add our animation.
+Now that we have that reference and we know how many pixels we need to move up, we can add our animation.

 First step of the animation is to clear the transition and reset the position of our wrapper.
 If you don't do this you'll get weird bouncy animations from previous scrolls styles on the wrapper element.